-The providers of certain number-independent interpersonal communications services that choose to take the voluntary detection measures pursuant to Section 2 of Chapter II of this Regulation Article 4a shall include in the report referred to in subparagraph 1 the information referred to in Article 6c.
-4a(3)(d)(x).
+The providers of certain number-independent interpersonal communications services that choose to take the voluntary detection measures pursuant to Section 2 of Chapter II of this Regulation shall include in the report referred to in subparagraph 1 the information referred to in Article 6c.

-Providers subject to Article 5a(1)(d) (2b) shall prepare by 31 January of every year subsequent to the year to which the report relates a report on their contribution to the development of the technologies as specified in that provision, make the report available to the public and communicate it to the Coordinating Authority of establishment, the Commission and the EU Centre.
+Providers subject to point (viii) of the second subparagraph of Article 27(2) 5a(1)(d) shall prepare by 31 January of every year subsequent to the year to which the report relates a report on their contribution to the development of the technologies as specified in that provision, make the report available to the public and communicate it to the Coordinating Authority of establishment, the Commission and the EU Centre.